The Hills ARE an Outdoor Playground

 Which brings us to our excellent and volunteer led Mountain Rescue Teams.
 I know a number of members of Mountain Rescue Teams and to a man or woman they are happy to do their job of rescuing people who get in to difficulty (they are volunteers after all).
 If someone slips and breaks a leg and need to be taken off the mountain that is fine, a genuine accident.
 If someone is on Ben Nevis in high heels (or wrapped in a duvet-a recent case) they are unimpressed.
 If someone heads up a hill without a map they are unimpressed.
 Mostly they are unimpressed when people call when there is nothing wrong.
 This is just stupidity and if there was a sensible way of doing it such people should be fined or seriously embarrassed.

-There has been a significant increase in call outs in the last few years and this is well publicised thereby increasing the perception walking is dangerous .
+There has been a significant increase in call outs in the last few year and this is well publicised.
+This increases the perception walking is dangerous .
 The reality behind these figures is that it is simply easier to make the call than it ever used to be.
-Pre mobile phones you had to sort yourself out, not any more.
-Phones are handy and the Mountain Rescue lads and lasses are becoming an advice service (think A and E on the hills).
+In a world before mobile phones you had to sort yourself out, not any more.
+Phones are handy and the Mountain Rescue lads and lasses are becoming simply an advice service (think A and E on the hills).
 I simply do not believe more people are getting in to genuine trouble than they used to.
+There was an upsurge after covid but this appears to have reduced as many retreat to their phones.

 Education is the route forward, education on when to make a call out and maybe a veiled threat to embarrass the unnecessary call outs (or possibly fine them).
 Unfortunately you cannot stop all idiots hitting the hills (just like in all walks of life) but you can educate and encourage the majority.